Nelson Plan Timeline

 The operative Nelson Regional Policy Statement and Nelson Resource Management Plan were developed in the 1990s, and the Nelson Air Quality Plan became operative in 2008.
 While these plans have been subject to some changes, they have not undergone a full review.
-In November 2013 the Council resolved to embark on a full review.
-Once prepared, the reviewed document will be called the Whakamahere Whakatū Nelson Plan.
+The council resolved to embark on a full review.
+Once prepared, the new plan will be called the Whakamahere Whakatū Nelson Plan.

 In 2014 the council adopted the Nelson 2060 Strategy, a non-regulatory, community-led vision for Nelson in 2060 followed by 10 goals that will help us achieve that vision.
 This strategy guides Council in its development of policy, including RMA Plans.

 In September 2014, following workshops relating to Whakatū Nelson’s significant resource management issues, Council adopted a range of strategic outcomes.
 These strategic outcomes have guided work towards the development of a Draft Regional Policy Statement (RPS) which will set the overall strategic direction for the final Nelson Plan.